The Future of Nursing 2020-2030

 Summer 2019 Town Hall Events

-The Committee on the Future of Nursing 2020-2030 is holding three regional meetings to hear from you.
-The committee is interested in your insights on how to advance the profession of nursing to help our nation create a culture of health, reduce health disparities, and improve the health and well-being of the U.S. population in the 21st century.
-Each meeting will feature panel discussions around a specific topic, followed by time for public comments.
+The Committee on the Future of Nursing 2020-2030 held three regional meetings to hear from people around the country.
+The committee was interested in insights on how to advance the profession of nursing to help our nation create a culture of health, reduce health disparities, and improve the health and well-being of the U.S. population in the 21st century.
+Each meeting featured panel discussions around a specific topic, followed by time for public comments.

 Town Hall Locations: